robinson/gos7/README.md

 Overview
 -------------------
-Since years, there are tons of driver/connector in both commercial and open source that support connect to S7 family PLC devices.
-GoS7 is just simple missing pieces in S7 protocol which implementing in with pure Go(aka golang) with a strongly faith that low-level communication would be impelement by low-level programming language which proximity to binary and memory.
+Since years, there are tons of driver/connector in both commercial and open source that support to connect to S7 family PLC devices.
+GoS7 is just simple missing pieces in S7 protocol which implementing in with pure Go(aka golang) with a strongly faith that the low-level communication would be impelement by low-level programming language which proximity to binary and memory.

 The minimum supported go version is 1.13.